 - Better collaboration: No team will be left behind to work on older features.
 Instead, the QA, development, and automation teams can work closely with each other.
 All teams will be on the same page.

 - Saves time: Most development processes get delayed due to the time required for testing.
 A feature needs to be tested along with others to ensure seamless integration.
-Insprint automation accelerates this process.
+This process is accelerated through automation.

 - Better coverage: With the code and feature automated in unison, businesses can achieve their development goals in the first build.
 Ongoing adjustments will require less time since there are no repeat processes involved.